youngkellen/SH-Scoping/README.md

 https://cloud.google.com/storage/docs/json_api/v1/

 The scopes are contained in the GCP bucket `sh-scoping-scopes`.
 The project is `sh-scoping`.
 Each top level object in the GCP bucket is a folder that contains two files, a csv and a json for the details of the scope.
+For example, the project OC will have a OC folder, and two files in it, OC.csv, and scope.json.
 Both the csv and json must be updated during any write, or else bugs will happen!!! the json file must be named: `scope.json`